Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2024/end-credits.md

 happening.
 In this case, you have no option but to reframe and repitch your work, lest it should go waste.

-This segures nicely into peer review.
+This segues nicely into peer review.
 Our ICLR reviews came out in early November, and I'm fairly sure atleast one was LLM-generated.
 Unfortunately, this also happened to be the review that had rated our work most highly.
 Two other reviews were on the fence, and one had been unfairly critical (in our opinion), claiming that